jmcsorle/m0_github_challenge/github_steps.md

 1. In Terminal type git remote add origin <ssh filepath copied from GitHub>
 1. In Terminal type git branch -M main
 1. In Terminal type git push -u origin
+## Second Set of Changes
+Here is an additional change.